Sijadkhan1678/Contact-management/README.md

 # Contact-management
- contact management is   app to manage contacts
+ contact management is   app to manage contacts easily